hyukjunlim/CheapNet/README.md

 ### Prediction

-For predicting the binding affinity of protein-ligand complexes, use the `predict.py` script:
+To predict the binding affinity of protein-ligand complexes, use the `predict.py` script:

 ```bash
 # For Cross-dataset Evaluation